Dental Patient Aging Reports ~ What Are They?

 At a glance, you can see the total amount owed to the dental practice.
 It’s critical to understand what is current and what is past due.
 These are important numbers to monitor and track each month.
 Understanding the report will help the dental front office team or billing team better use the report.

-When To Print Dental Patient Aging Reports
+When to Print Dental Patient Aging Reports

 Each week, print the patient aging report.
 I print these reports on Tuesdays.
 Larger dental practices would focus only one category of this aging report each week.
 Or if you have a large patient aging report, start with just one aged category each week.

-How To Work Dental Patient Aging Reports
+How to Work Dental Patient Aging Reports

 Highlight the category and column you are focusing on.
 So, let’s start with the over 30 category and highlight that column.
 Now, follow down that column and review patient by patient.
 Be sure to check a statement shows under the “last statement date” column.
 Also review when the last payment was received.

 Call your patient.
-Especially in this over 30 category.
+Especially in this over 30-day category.
 So, when you see that no payment was received and a statement was sent, make a call.
 Keep the conversation light.
 “Hi Jane.
 This is April at Dr. Brown’s dental office.
 I’m checking in to make sure you received our statement dated (date).
 Great!
 I can take your payment now over the phone, if you’d like.”